ConnorANeal/CS412-Final-Project/README.md

-AUTHORS: Connor Neal & Bergen Cloninger

-CORPORATION: Western Colorado University - Department of Computer Science

-PURPOSE:
+Coin Flip Game - CS 412 Final Project

+Running the Program:
+- Install all the Java files included in this repository
+- To launch the server, run the Server.java file
+- To launch the client, run the Main.java file

-This is a gambling game where the user can bet on the result of a coin flip or the roll of a 6-sided die.
+This program is a gambling game where the user can bet on the result of either a coin flip or the roll of a 6-sided die.
+Scores are tied to an account, which the user can create after launching the client while the server is running.
+The program is written in Java and user information is stored using SQL.
-This game was created as a submission for the final project in the CS 412 - Software Engineering course at Western Colorado University.
-The project has already been submitted and likely will not receive any further updates.

-INSTRUCTIONS:
-Launch the server from the Server.java file, then launch the client from the Main.java file
+Created by:
+Connor Neal | conneal88@gmail.com | https://www.linkedin.com/in/connor-a-neal/
+Bergen Cloninger

+In Association with:
+Western Colorado University - Department of Computer Science